-While AtelierNovotny.com is solely run by me, Daniel Novotny, I like to collaborate with other artists to provide you with more varied content.
-I constantly educate myself as well, and so I constantly raise the bar for the content I want to produce by inviting experienced artists to my blog.
-Therefore, from time to time, my website will feature an article produced by someone else than me.
-Listed on this page are all contributors to AtelierNovotny.com website, both past and present.
+While AtelierNovotny.com is solely run by me, I like to collaborate with other artists to provide higher quality content.
+Artists more experienced than me who are kind enough to share their expertise are listed below.
 Please read their respective profiles and click the provided links to visit their web and social sites for more information.

 All guest articles can be found in the “Guest Artists” category (Teaching > Guest Artists).